pixie-io/pixie/README.md

 We are a San Francisco based stealth machine intelligence startup backed by Benchmark and GV.
 Engineers in teams like Hulu use Pixie to debug distributed applications live with pixie’s no-config streaming telemetry.

-You can learn more about us by revieing  our [overview deck](https://docsend.com/view/kj38d76) or visiting our [website](https://pixielabs.ai/).
+You can learn more about us by reviewing  our [overview deck](https://docsend.com/view/kj38d76) or visiting our [website](https://pixielabs.ai/).